Gorgoroth's first demo, A Sorcery Written in Blood, is an absolutely savage

 the snow-covered ground and embracing emptiness...

-seamlessly from one to the next.
+flows seamlessly from one to the next.
 Pest's screams become absolutely insane and out of control.
 The pace is unrelenting.
-On this

-only one to feature a guitar solo.
-The song structure is very reminiscent of older bands, with a lot of thrashy riffs present.
+the only one to feature a guitar solo.
+The song structure is very reminiscent of older bands, with a lot of thrashy riffs

-After a few minutes of hellish frenzy, there is nothing but some bizarre effect, similar to the sounds made by the demonic
+present.
+After a few minutes of hellish frenzy, there is nothing but some bizarre effect, similar to the sounds made by the

 The album concludes with "The Devil Is Calling", which is consumed by an oldschool